NYARANGA-ROB/precision_agriculture/README.md

 ## MOTIVATION 💪
 Farming is one of the major sectors that influences a country’s economic growth.

- -  In country like India, majority of the population is dependent on agriculture for their livelihood.
-Many new technologies, such as Machine Learning and Deep Learning, are being implemented into agriculture so that it is easier for farmers to grow and maximize their yield.

  -   In this project, I present a website in which the following applications are implemented; Crop recommendation, Fertilizer recommendation and Plant disease prediction, respectively.